 I joined the St Francis Community Foundation Board in 2007 and have been a part of many changes.
 It's an honor to serve, establishing CCKCF as an important part of our communities.
-My vision is working to build a strong foundation - leaving a solid legacy for generations to come.
+My vision is working to build a strong foundation and leave a solid legacy for generations to come.

 Cheyenne County, Kansas has provided an opportunity for me and my family to live, work and grow.
 Therefore, I want to be a part of preserving and enriching these opportunities for others here.
 The CCKCF provides a foundation for this development for all.

-Cheyenne County is my home.
-CCKCF is the ultimate "home" improvement program.
-It's great to see the progress.
+Cheyenne County is my home and CCKCF is the ultimate home improvement program.